How To Save Money?

 • Automate savings to investment movement

 The 30-day savings rule says that you should save your impulse buys for 30 days.
-Buy it if you still feel the need for it after 30 days.
-The basic premise of the rule is that with time your emotions subside and you can make a more rational expense.
+Purchase it if you still need it after 30 days.
+The basic premise of the rule is that with time, your emotions subside and you can make a more rational decision.

 Here is what you can do to create a budget and save money for the future: